Association of sleep quality with body fat mass and metabolic factors in Iranian adults in 2020

 Anthropometric, body composition and biochemical variables

 Table 2 shows correlation between all sleep quality subscales and anthropometrics, physical activity and biochemical variables by Pearson coefficient.
 Weight and BMI had positive correlation with subscale of “sleep disturbances” (P<0.001).
 BMI also had positive correlation with subscale of “use of sleep medication”.
 Physical activity had negative correlation with subscales of “subjective sleep quality” and “sleep latency”.
 FBS and TG had positive correlation with “sleep latency” and “Subjective sleep quality”, respectively (P <0.05).
-There was not any significant correlation between none of subscales of sleep quality and calorie or macronutrients intake.
-Data are not shown.
+There was no significant correlation between any sleep-quality subscale and calorie or macronutrient intake (data not shown).

 Table 3 shows the relation between waist circumference and body fat mass with sleep quality according to linear regression model.
-As this table shows, each one score increase in total sleep quality, was related to 0.1 cm increase in waist circumference and 0.3 % increase in body fat percent (P <0.05).
+As this table shows, Each one-point increase in PSQI total score was related to 0.1 cm increase in waist circumference and 0.3 % increase in body fat percent (P <0.05).
 The results remained unchanged after adjusting for sex and physical activity level, as confounders.

 Figures & Tables